ellucian-developer/experience-productivity-extensions/README.md

 `OUTLOOK_USE_WEB_LINK` set to `'true'` can be used to use the deep link webLink URL as sent by the Microsoft Graph API with the message.
 Default is false.
 1. Update publisher in `microsoft-extension.js`.
 1. Run 'npm install' to install all the dependencies.
-1. Run one of the deployment npm scripts, such as 'npm run microsoft-start' (for development).
+1. Run one of the deployment npm scripts, such as 'npm run microsoft-watch-and-upload' (for development).
 1. Enable the extension and add it to an environment(s) in Experience Setup -> Extensions, using the procedure in [Enable an extension in Experience environments](https://resources.elluciancloud.com/bundle/ellucian_experience_acn_use/page/t_enable_extension_experience_envs.html).

 ## <a name="microsoft-configuration"></a>Microsoft Configuration